How to Apply

 Writing & Work Samples

-Writing samples can include published or unpublished works.
-Applicants can also submit links to video, photography, or other creative work that is relevant to your degree program.
-See below for program-specific details.
+Please submit two writing or work samples.
+Samples may include published or unpublished works.
+You may also submit links to video, photography, or other creative work that is relevant to your degree program.
+See below for program-specific guidelines.

-Design Management & Communications: Samples can include creative strategies, digital design elements or images of physical design elements, social media campaigns, or marketing communications plans.
+Design Management & Communications: Samples may include creative strategies, digital design elements or images of physical design elements, social media campaigns, or marketing communications plans.

-Global Strategic Communications: Writing samples can include comprehensive campaign plans or strategy documents.
+Global Strategic Communications: Samples may include comprehensive campaign plans or strategy documents.

-Integrated Marketing Communications: Writing samples can include consumer research, marketing communications plans, or creative strategies.
+Integrated Marketing Communications: Samples may include consumer research, marketing communications plans, or creative strategies.

-Journalism: Writing samples can include blog posts, essays, or articles.
+Journalism: Samples may include blog posts, essays, or articles.

-Public Relations & Corporate Communications: Writing samples can include press releases, communication plans, or opinion editorials.
+Public Relations & Corporate Communications: Samples may include press releases, communication plans, or opinion editorials.